Joseph the Hesychast: Early life

-He was born Frangiskos (Francis) Kottis (Φραγκίσκος Κόττης) on 12 February 1897 in Lefkes, a village on the Greek Aegean island of Paros.
+He was born Fragkiskos (Francis) Kottis (Φραγκίσκος Κόττης) on 12 February 1897 in Lefkes, a village on the Greek Aegean island of Paros.
 His parents were Georgios and Maria Kottis.
 He was the third of seven children in his family.
-When he was a child, Francis' father died, leaving his mother Maria had to care for the family.
+When he was a child, Francis' father died, leaving his mother Maria to care for the family.
 Until his teenage years, he remained in the village, helping his mother and his family with various tasks for a living.
 He attended school until second grade.
 He also served in the Greek Navy.
 At approximately the age of 23, he worked as a vendor in Piraeus and Athens.
 While in Athens, he began to read about the lives of saints and ascetics.
 On Mount Penteli, he would stay up all night praying in caves or even on trees, similar to the medieval anchorites and stylites.
 Afterwards, he went to Mount Athos to become a monk.